Fajardo, Puerto Rico: Industry

 Electrical components, metal work, furniture manufacturing.
 Fajardo is also home to pharmaceutical and bio-sciences companies.

 Due to its rich ports and closeness to smaller islands, Fajardo is also known for its fishing industries.

 Culture

 Festivals and events

 Fajardo celebrates its patron saint festival in July.
 The Fiestas Patronales de Santiago Apostol is a religious and cultural celebration that generally features parades, games, artisans, amusement rides, regional food, and live entertainment.
+The festival has featured live performances by well-known artists such as Tito Nieves, Johnny Ventura and Sonora Ponceña.

 Other festivals and events celebrated in Fajardo include: